studio-net/tags-form-input/README.md

 - `autocomplete` URL to autocomplete : the URL must provide a `%search%` content in order to replace by the value
 - `autofield` The field used by autocomplete
-- `autolimit` Minimum-character before starts autocomplete
+- `automin` Minimum-character before starts autocomplete

 ### Example